 The neutral flavor is important, as is a light color so that the steak doesn’t turn dark during grilling.

 Another great tip for grilling steak is to know how to tell when your grilled steak is done.

 You can cook steak without oil, but it is not the ideal method.
 If you don’t want to add oil to your steak you could also add the oil to the grill grates so that the steak doesn’t stick.

-Also depending on the fat content of the steak, this will determine whether you need to use an oil or not.
+Also depending on the fat content of the steak, will determine whether you need to use an oil or not.

 If you’re using a steak with a high-fat content like a new york strip or a rib-eye steak the fat is going to render and prevent the steak from actually sticking to the grill.

 There are a variety of oils that you can use, but we recommend using an oil with a high smoke point, such as avocado or grapeseed oil.